nenlitiochristian/japanese-reading-tracker/readme.md

    - [Greasemonkey](https://www.greasespot.net/)
    - [Violentmonkey](https://violentmonkey.github.io/)

-2. After installing a userscript manager, copy or download the js file contained in the repository.
+2. After installing a userscript manager, press the install button on https://greasyfork.org/en/scripts/512137-japanese-reading-tracker/code.
+Alternatively, you can also download the userscript manually from this repository.

 ## Usage
 Once the userscript is installed and active: